Do Alcoholics Get Drunk Faster or Build Tolerance?

 In reality, alcoholism is a chronic and relapsing brain disease that changes cognitive function over time.
 If a person drinks heavily and daily for an extended period, they develop physical alcohol dependence.
 Their brain tells them that if they stop drinking, they will die.
 As a result, alcohol becomes a priority even over basic human needs, including food, water, shelter, and sleep.
 It is extremely painful to watch someone you care for fall victim to alcoholism.

 Over time, the alcoholic becomes a shell of his or her former self.
 They might even be unrecognizable.
 In addition, the body starts to process alcohol differently than it did before, leading to a host of serious health-related complications.
 The good news is that recovery is always possible, and in many cases, the physical symptoms of alcohol abuse can be adequately reversed with prolonged sobriety.

 Physical Tolerance of Alcohol After Long-Term Use

 Suppose you have personally been struggling with drinking, and you are unsure whether or not you have a diagnosable alcohol abuse disorder.
-In that case, we are also available to help you determine if professional alcohol addiction treatment has become necessary.
-Simply contact Agape Treatment Center directly through our website or over the phone, and we will help get you started on your journey of alcohol abuse recovery or help your loved one get started on theirs.
+In that case, we can also help you determine if professional alcohol addiction treatment has become necessary.
+Contact Agape Treatment Center directly through our website or over the phone.
+We will help get you, or a loved one started on your journey of alcohol abuse recovery.